Tract (literature): Religious tracts

 The publishing of tracts for religious purposes has continued unabated, with many Christian tract ministries, in particular, existing today.
 The American Tract Society has continuously published literature of this type since 1825; around Allhallowtide, around 3 million alone are purchased annually to be distributed by Christians.

 By the late 19th century, Bible Students associated with Zion's Watch Tower Tract Society were distributing tens of millions of tracts each year; by the start of World War I, they had distributed hundreds of millions of tracts in dozens of languages worldwide.
 Now named Watchtower and Bible Tract Society, the organisation continues to publish hundreds of millions of religious tracts in over 400 languages, which are distributed by Jehovah's Witnesses.

 As evangelistic tools, tracts became prominent in the Jesus movement.
 One of the most widely distributed, and one that continues to be handed out en masse, is "The Four Spiritual Laws" authored by Bill Bright of Campus Crusade for Christ and first published in 1965.
 "This Was Your Life" was the first of many tracts written and illustrated by Jack Chick, whose later "Chick tracts" followed the pattern of vivid cartoon images.

 In the 1980s and 1990s, Last Days Ministries reprinted articles in its Last Days Newsletter by Keith Green and other contemporary and historic writers including David Wilkerson, Leonard Ravenhill, Winkie Pratney, Charles Finney, John Wesley, and William Booth.
 More recently, Living Waters Publications prints tracts such as "The Atheist Test" or "Are You Good Enough to Go to Heaven?", as well as tracts which feature attention-grabbing illusions or gags.
 These include the "Million Dollar Bill", which caused a legal controversy in June 2006.
 Most Christian tract ministries operate as non-profit "faith" organizations, to the degree some do not charge fees for their tracts.
 One of the most productive is Fellowship Tract League, which has printed over 4 billion Gospel tracts since 1978, available in over 70 languages and distributed in over 200 countries and territories.

+Tracts are widely used in Methodist tradition, being published by apostolates such as the Old Paths Tract Society, Pilgrim Tract Society, and World Missionary Press.

+Baptists use tracts, with notable publishers including Sword of the Lord Ministries and Chick Publications.

 Since the 2010s, Saint Paul Street Evangelization, a Catholic apostolate focused on evangelism, has been publishing tracts for distribution especially while engaged in street ministry.

-Tracts are also widely used in Methodist tradition, being published by apostolates such as the Pilgrim Tract Society.

 "Tracting" is a colloquialism commonly used by missionaries of The Church of Jesus Christ of Latter-day Saints, in reference to their door-to-door proselytising whether or not actual tracts are dispensed.